Springfield High School (Pennsylvania)

 Springfield High School is a public high school in Springfield Township, Delaware County, Pennsylvania, in the Philadelphia metropolitan area.
 It is a part of the Springfield School District.
 In addition to Springfield Township, its attendance zone includes the borough of Morton.

 History

 Prior to the school's establishment, Springfield families could choose to send their children to Lansdowne High School, Media High School, or Swarthmore High School.
 Springfield High was established in 1931.
 The building originally had 13 classrooms.
-Harvey Saybold was the first principal.
+Harvey Sabold was the first principal.

 Earl R. Knorr became the principal in 1970.

-In 1977 a fire destroyed the original building.
+Knorr retired in 1990.